prideout/sfpaths/README.md

 ## Javascript App

-`index.html / sfpaths.js` is a fast-loading and statically-served web app that uses [D3](https://d3js.org) and talks to the [Google Maps API](https://developers.google.com/maps/documentation/javascript/).
+The `docs` folder contains a statically-served web app that loads up the aforementioned JSON file.
+It uses [D3](https://d3js.org) and the [Google Maps API](https://developers.google.com/maps/documentation/javascript/).

-The Javascript app uses flexbox CSS and has two layouts: mobile portrait and mobile landscape / desktop.
+The Javascript app uses flexbox CSS and has a responsive layout for mobile portrait, mobile landscape, and desktop.

 Unlike the flask server, the Javascript app does not talk to the Strava API directly.